 The first story that ran in The Leader was July 24, which reported the complaint had been filed by Rev. Crystal Cox.
 It ran on the left hand side of the front page, two columns, with the mayor’s response near the top.
 He spoke of the complainant’s proclivity for going after elected officials, and predicted it would be “summarily dismissed.”
 The mayor’s perspective filled the third paragraph, and it included everything he provided.

 The next time we did a story was on Aug.
 21, which ran on the lower half of the fold.
-It explained why there hadn’t been a determination yet, which a lot of people (not just the mayor) assumed it would already be dismissed.
+It explained why there hadn’t been a determination yet, which a lot of people (not just the mayor) assumed would have already been dismissed.
 The hearing examiner’s contract needed to be revised.

 The story that prompted the mayor’s post ran on Sept 25 across the top of the page: